Working.

 You MUST pay your entry fee for your entries to be confirmed.

-Judges will receive the information you put on your entry forms so only include the required and specified optional info, nothing more and nothing less.
+Judges will receive most of the information you put on your entry forms so only include the required and specified optional info, nothing more and nothing less.

 Please make sure to enter your ciders in the correct categories.
-If you have questions about what the correct category might be, contact Jana at janad@nwcider.com.
+If you have questions about categories or anything else, please email nwcidercup@nwcider.com.

 Competition Officials